GreenDelta/openlca-python-tutorial/README.md

 workspace which is by default located in your user directory `~/openLCA-data-1.4/python`.
 This is also the location in which you can put your own Jython 2.7 compatible modules.
-For example, when you create a file `tutorial.py` with the following function into this folder:
+For example, when you create a file `tutorial.py` with the following function in this folder:

 ```python
 # ~/openLCA-data-1.4/python/tutorial.py